A visit to Kilmainham Gaol (Jail) is arguably one of the best things to do in Dublin.

 4. The turbulent 1910 – 1924 period

 The 14 years between 1910 and 1924 represented what Kilmainham would eventually become most famous for.
-From the height of overcrowding in the mid 19th century, the last two decades of the century actually saw a decline in the prison population and Kilmainham was closed as a money saving exercise by the government.
+From the height of overcrowding in the mid-19th century, the last two decades of the century actually saw a decline in the prison population, and Kilmainham was closed as a money-saving exercise by the government.

-In 1910, those in Kilmainham were transferred to Mountjoy Prison, and a year later Kilmainham Gaol was handed over to the military (the British Army) for their use from then on.
+In 1910, those in Kilmainham were transferred to Mountjoy Prison, and a year later, Kilmainham Gaol was handed over to the military (the British Army) for their use from then on.

-From the outbreak of World War I in 1914, they used it as living quarters for new recruits, and as a military detention centre for soldiers.
+From the outbreak of World War I in 1914, they used it as living quarters for new recruits and as a military detention centre for soldiers.

 5. The executions

-Taking advantage Great Britain’s resources being ploughed into the war, the Easter Rising of 1916 took place when the enemy was at its most distracted.
+Taking advantage of Great Britain’s resources being ploughed into the war, the Easter Rising of 1916 took place when the enemy was at its most distracted.